This is the ultimate guide to GED® Prep and passing the GED Test in 2018.

 It’s also important to be realistic about what motivates you.
 When you’re learning online, much of your learning will be self-directed.
 You’ll need to learn the material on your own, study on your own, and you may even need to schedule tests and turn in homework without prompting.

-When you are in a classroom environment, you may feel external motivation by the teacher or your classmates.
+When you are in a classroom environment, you may feel external motivation from the teacher or your classmates.
 Online, it can be easy to dismiss the steps you need to take to succeed in the class.

 Do You Have the Resources?

 There are many resources required to succeed in an online learning program.
 The first is time.
 You need to be able to either find or make time to study, learn, manage homework, and take tests.

 If you’re working a full-time job and managing a family, it takes real dedication to make the time to succeed.
 The other resource is of course money.
 Prices of Online GED classes vary.
 You can start with free GED Classes published here and later upgrade to Covcell (great option).

 The Covcell GED Prep course costs $74 one time so that’s $0,02 per day.
 Of course, you’ll reap the financial benefits down the road.
 You’ll receive a return on your investment when you secure a better and higher paying job.